Incrementality Testing Platforms: The Complete Guide to Measuring True Marketing Impact (2025)

 • Incremental revenue and incremental orders

 Many teams add a short post-treatment window.
-For a geo holdout you turn ads back off.
-For an inverse holdout you turn ads back on.
-For a scale test you return spend to baseline.
+For a geo holdout, you turn ads back off.
+For an inverse holdout, you turn ads back on.
+For a scale test, you return spend to baseline.
 This is a useful validity check.
 If results normalize as expected, your causal story is stronger.

 Incrementality testing is not just a method.
 It is a decision engine across common marketing questions.